johnowhitaker/eid/Readme.txt

 Still some bugs,
-zoom sucks (it's using fast scaling alg) - also, it should only zoom on one ellie perhaps? first load of E_Dialog has weird zoom level, clicking a photo should open THAT photo, arrow keys should do sensible things
+zoom sucks (it's using fast scaling alg) - also, it should only zoom on one ellie perhaps? first load of E_Dialog has weird zoom level, clicking a photo should open THAT photo (kind of works, but not when the text filter has been applied) arrow keys should do sensible things
 We need a logo
 Speed is down - speed up things like exif read (for eg, pickle exif data? piexif?)